AdityaKapal362/Sketchware2DGameEngine/README.md

 > [!NOTE]
 > This library is still under development, some of the codes are not uploaded due to black-grids issue.
-All the codes also still messy.
+All the codes also still messy, im hoping someone can help me fix the black-grids issue on the MainThread.java.
 No release until i fix the issue!

 ## Welcome
 **<p>Sketchware 2D Game Engine or S2DGE designed to simplify game development within Sketchware, enabling users to create 2D games.</p>**